tamasflamich/serverless-log-forwarding-kinesis/README.md

 All tests should pass.

-If there is an error update the node_module inside the serverless-log-forwarding folder:
+If there is an error update the node_module inside the serverless-log-forwarding-kinesis folder:

 ```shell
 npm install